The Baakens like you've never seen it before - HeraldLIVE

 It’s a “green lung” that, through its plants and trees, absorbs carbon dioxide and generates oxygen, alleviating urban smog and countering climate change.

-That’s just one of a treasure chest of “ecosystem services” spread across multiple levels that the metro and ratepayers would otherwise have to fund, Dr Paul Martin, the former director of the parks department in the Nelson Mandela Bay Metro,
+That’s just one of a treasure chest of “ecosystem services” spread across multiple levels that the metro and ratepayers would otherwise have to fund, Dr Paul Martin, the former director of the parks department in the Nelson Mandela Bay Municipality, explained.

 “Other cities either never had a green lung or have destroyed theirs and are trying too late to recreate one.
 We’ve got two in the Baakens and the Swartkops river valleys.
 They’re both under huge pressure but they’re still there and we need to appreciate them, restore them and use them properly.”